Justinbenfit23/Justinbenfit23/README.md

 ## Hi, I’m Justin.
-By day I am a lowly data analyst but at night...
-I'm still mostly just a data analyst but one who dabbles in predictive models and web scraping
+By day I am a lowly data analyst.
+But at night...
+I'm still mostly just a data analyst... but a data analyst who dabbles in predictive models and web scraping!
 ## Check out my website! --> https://justinbenfit23.github.io/